ElmikoTheNiceFella/to-ramadan-schedule/README.md

 # To Ramadan Schedule

-Generates a Ramadan Schedule from your current schedule as a UDST student
+Generates a Ramadan Schedule from your current schedule as a UDST student.

 Technologies used:
 - React.js